 "The Fragmentation of Public Policy Analysis: The Example of U.S. Regulatory Policy."
 Presented at the meeting of the Western Social Science Association, Tempe, AZ, April 30, 1976.

-So, why post a 34 year-old article?
-This is a lost paper "found" among someone's collection of old papers at Inidiana University, and now part of IU's Digital Library of the Commons (http://dlc.dlib.indiana.edu/) -- a library associated with Elinor Ostrom's "workshop" at IU.
+So, why post a paper written nearly forty years ago?
+This is a lost paper "found" among someone's collection of old papers at Indiana University, and now part of IU's Digital Library of the Commons (http://dlc.dlib.indiana.edu/) -- a library associated with Elinor Ostrom's "workshop" at IU.
 I recently received a request to "digitize" the paper, and quite frankly I had no memory of the paper or having ever been to Tempe where it was delivered in April, 1976 (I guess that is proof I am getting old, as if I needed such).

 But there are other things about the paper to point out.
 First, this is actually typed(!), probably on an IBM selectric or some other monstrosity.
 And obviously this is a Xerox copy, but might also be a "mimeograph" copy (look that one up!).
 To have it now digitized is really kind of a thrill -- as is the fact that someone at the Ostrom Workshop thought it worthy of preserving and posting after all these years.
 (Having always regarded Lin as a mentor of sorts, I probably sent her a copy so this might be from her papers which, I assume, are now being gathered....)

-Of equal interest to me is the typewriter font itself -- for the past three years I have trying to liven up my powerpoint presentations by emulating the (Larry) Lessig approach, and his font of choice was a version of "typewriter" very close to what I used in this paper.
+Of equal interest to me is the typewriter font itself -- for in recent years I have trying to liven up my powerpoint presentations by emulating the (Larry) Lessig approach, and his font of choice was a version of "typewriter" very close to what I used in this paper.
 If only I had known, I would have kept that machine....:-)

 That is the end of my pleasant story about this paper.